Linked Servers (Database Engine)

 Managing Linked Server Definitions

 When you are setting up a linked server, register the connection information and data source information with SQL Server.
-After registered, that data source can be referred to with a single logical name.
+After being registered, that data source can be referred to with a single logical name.

 You can use stored procedures and catalog views to manage linked server definitions: